sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 1 - Greet the user with welcome message and HR menu options - Lambda Fulfilment.md

-## Agenda: Create lambda function used for Lex bot fulfilment
+## Use Case 1 - Greet the user with welcome message and HR menu options - Lambda Fulfilment
 We need to do following:
-1. Create a lambda function that can fulfil Lex responses
+1. Create Lex chat bot
-2. Create Lex chat bot
+2. Create a lambda function that can fulfil Lex responses

 ## Reference docs:
 You can open these docs for further information